29.09.2025

 • Net Monthly Income is your income after taxes and other deductions.

-For example, if you have a monthly income of RM 4,000 and monthly debt obligations of RM 1,200, your DSR calculation would be:
+For example, if your net monthly income is RM 4,000 and your total monthly debt obligations is RM 1,200, your DSR calculation would yield: DSR=(1,2004,000)×100=30%\DSR=1,200*4,000\100 = 30%

-Step-by-Step Example of DSR Calculation
+Example of DSR Calculation

-• Car Loan: RM 500
+• Car loan: RM 500

-• Credit Card Payment: RM 200
+• Credit card payment: RM 200

-• Home Loan: RM 1,000
+• Home loan: RM 1,000

-• Total Monthly Debt: RM 1,700
+• Total monthly debts: RM 1,700

-• Monthly Salary: RM 5,000
+• Salary: RM 5,000

-• Total Monthly Income: RM 5,000
+• Total monthly income: RM 5,000

-Apply the DSR Formula:
+Calculating DSR with the DSR Formula:

-DSR=1,700*5,000×100=34%\DSR =1,700*5,000} \100 = 34%
+DSR = 1,700*5,000} \100 = 34%

 Factors That Influence DSR